mapbox/mapbox-plugins-ios/README.md

 Plugins are intended to be easy to use.
 If you see any issues related to Mapbox plugins, please open a ticket with steps to reproduce the issue.

-For questions related to the Mapbox iOS SDK, please visit https://www.mapbox.com/help/
+For questions related to the Mapbox Maps SDK for iOS, please visit https://www.mapbox.com/help/